aelsabbahy/miniswarm/README.md

 miniswarm scale 2
 ```

-**Delete your swarm cluster**
+**Delete your cluster**
 ```
 miniswarm delete
 ```

 # FAQ
-## Can this be used to manage a remote swarm?
+## Can this be used to manage a remote Swarm cluster?
-The tool was written with local swarm cluster in mind.
-That said, it can probably be used to manage a remote swarm clusters, but that hasn't been tested.
+The tool was written with local Swarm cluster in mind.
+That said, it can probably be used to manage a remote Swarm clusters, but that hasn't been tested.
 Take a look at MS_CREATE variable at the top of the script.
 Feel free to submit a pull-request to improve this or add more support.

 ## How do I disable the color output?